 This is another part of wine that requires lots of practice i.e. drinking!
-You’re only going to learn what is right and wrong in a wine by being exposed to lots of different wines and trying whatever you can.
-When we present a wine to a guest for tasting, or if we ourselves are doing the tasting, what we are first looking for is cork taint.
+You’re only going to learn what is right and wrong in wine by being exposed to lots of different wines and trying whatever you can.
+When we present a glass of wine to a guest for tasting, or if we ourselves are doing the tasting, what we are first looking for is cork taint.

 Now Cork Taint is something that is sometimes confused with many other things which we will clear up.
-If the cork crumbles when it comes out, that’s just from storage of the wine and mainly an indication of poor or incorrect storage or faulty cork, not Cork Taint.
+If the cork crumbles when it comes out, that’s just from the storage of the wine and mainly an indication of poor or incorrect storage or faulty cork, not Cork Taint.
 Cork Taint is actually a fungus infection of the cork itself which is there when the cork is still part of the tree.
-It creates a chemical compound called TCA which once in contact with wine, contaminates the wine within the hour.
+It creates a chemical compound called TCA which once in contact with the wine, contaminates the wine within the hour.
 This is another misconception, cork taint doesn’t appear over time or mean you’ve cellared too long, its an instant thing and is irreversible damage.

-Another fault we may find in a wine is oxidation.
+Another fault we may find in wine is oxidation.
 Oxidation is usually caused by poor cellar and storage or when the wine has simply passed its prime and should have been drunk sooner.
 This is very visible in the colour of the wine, with the wine turning brown in colour and again loss of fruit flavour and aroma.
 The wine will appear flat and dull.

 A wine can also simply be “not to style”.
 This is obviously harder to detect unless you know the wine inside out.
 When a wine is bottled it starts all together in one big tank and then the bottles are filled in a bottling line.
-Now even though the wines all start together and are the same, doesn’t mean they always mature the same, some just don’t develop the same as the others, which we call bottle variation.
+Now even though the wines all start together and are the same, it doesn’t mean they always mature the same.
+Some wines just don’t develop the same as the others, which we call bottle variation.
 Again, nothing wrong with the wine but they may not be the best example to serve the guests.
 Your best comparison is to always open another bottle and see if there are differences.